adrianTNT/junk-email-domains/README.md

 ```

-## Exit if email was invalid in the first place
+## Optional: exit if email was invalid in the first place

 ```php
 <?php